Skip to content

 from PySide6.QtWidgets import QApplication

-from pydaq.pydaq.guis.pid_control_window_dialog import PID_Control_Window_Dialog
+from pydaq.guis.pid_control_window_dialog import PID_Control_Window_Dialog

 app = QApplication(sys.argv)